Information on tax after a bereavement

 Income Tax is due at the standard rate on any income earned from assets in the trust.
-Beneficiaries can claim a credit for the IT paid by the trust on this income.
+Beneficiaries can claim a credit for the Income Tax paid by the trust on this income.

-You must distribute any of the income earned with 18 months of the year end or there will be a 20% surcharge.
+You must distribute any of the income earned within 18 months of the year end or there will be a 20% surcharge.

 Capital Gains Tax (CGT)

 No CGT is due on assets transferred by the personal representative to the trustees.
 However, if you sell the assets at a later stage there may be CGT due.